Ebtehal18/Bookmarker/README.md

 bookmarks they no longer need.
 This project emphasizes functionality and input validation to ensure a smooth user experience.

 ---
-## Description
-Bookmarkers is a CRUD (Create, Read, Update, Delete) web application that allows users to manage their favorite websites.
-Users can add website names and URLs, validate the inputs for accuracy, visit the stored websites directly, and delete bookmarks they no longer need.
-This project emphasizes functionality and input validation to ensure a smooth user experience.

----

 ## Live Version
 Check out the live version of the Bookmarkers app here: